 We have all heard this one before.
 If we sweep the dust and dirt or throw away the trash, it would also symbolise that we are throwing away good luck and fortune from the house.

-Pro tip: You can still clean the house as usual with a vacuum cleaner!
+To respect the taboo while still keeping our house clean, here's a pro tip: Clean the house with a vacuum cleaner!
 Only empty the bag when CNY is over, that way, fortune stays in your house for as long as possible.
+Smart, right?

 4. Do not wear old, torn, or black and white clothes

-This taboo was probably made by parents over generations, wanting their children to dress up for this special occasion when family and friends come from all over to visit.
+This taboo was probably made by parents over generations.
+Parents would definitely want their children to dress up in all their best clothes because extended family and friends are coming from all over to visit.
+Everyone needs to look good!

 Traditionally though, black and white are colours of mourning while wearing old or torn clothes is a harbinger for poverty.